 On the occasion of this conference, interviews with stakeholders were conducted, focusing on four key topics that were discussed:

 - The financial crisis and urban governance

-Finally, the city stands out as new means of expression that combine economic efficiency and requirements of social and territorial cohesion requirements.
+Finally, the city stands out as new means of expression which combine economic efficiency and the requirements of social and territorial cohesion requirements.
 Reconciling these requirements is at the heart of the European project.Learn more

 Congress on the impact of the crisis on urban governance: Conclusions - In.FLOW.ence Project (English)

-On 12 November 2012, the Institute of the Mediterranean, in cooperation with the Development Council of Marseille Provence Métropole, Organized a congress aiming to review the concept of polycentricity and territorial coherence across major Mediterranean cities.
-Funded by the European Union Within the framework of the European project In.FLOW.ence, this conference HAS Gathered about 100 participants around In.FLOW.ence project partners, experts, decision-makers and Representatives of civil society, in order to Discuss thesis Intend to bring issues and solutions to the challenges Brought by the crisis on the polycentric urban systems of governance in the Mediterranean area.Learn more
+On 12 November 2012, the Institute of the Mediterranean, in cooperation with the Development Council of Marseille Provence Métropole, Organized congress was aiming to review the concept of polycentricity and territorial coherence across major Mediterranean cities.
+Funded by the European Union Within the framework of the European project In.FLOW.ence, this conference HAS Gathered about 100 participants around In.FLOW.ence project partners, experts, decision-makers and civil society of Representatives, in order to the Chat thesis issues and INTEND to bring solutions to the challenges Brought by the crisis on the governance of polycentric urban systems in the Mediterranean area.Learn more

-In.FLOW.ence the project - "Innovation flows, European network for the city economy" - is one of the selected after the 2nd call for classical projects MED projects and involves 10 partners, mostly city networks from 8 different countries.
+In.FLOW.ence the project - "Innovation flows, European network for the city economy" - is one of the selected after the 2nd call for standard projects MED projects and involves 10 partners, mostly city networks 8 different countries.

 This project aims to increase the competitiveness of territories by acting on the functional relationships between the centers and sub-centers on three levels: between large and small cities, urban and rural, center and periphery.
-Following a polycentric development model, so the project will be on the dynamics of urban governance that governs these relationships.
+Following a polycentric development model, so the project aims to influence the dynamics of urban governance that governs these relationships.
 All flows in urban areas are concerned: transport and communication, people and property clusters.Learn more